FAQs

 It is a collaborative Doctor of Veterinary Medicine (DVM) degree program between an existing accredited veterinary college and another university.
 In brief, students complete the first two years of their education here on the UAF campus, then move to Fort Collins, CO to complete their third and fourth years with access to board-certified professionals representing several different specialties and the world-class teaching hospital at CSU.

-This type of program allows Alaska residents interested in becoming veterinarians to stay in Alaska and pay in-state tuition to complete prerequisites for the DVM program and receive AK-resident financial aid for the DVM program.
-This reduces financial and logistical burdens on students and their families.
+This type of program allows Alaska residents interested in becoming veterinarians to stay in Alaska and pay in-state tuition to complete prerequisites for the DVM program and receive an AK-resident tuition discount for the first two years of the DVM program.
+This reduces financial and logistical burdens on Alaskan students and their families.
 Ultimately we hope to see many students return to AK to work professionally after graduation.

 Why does Alaska need to train veterinarians?